We can stop COVID-19: Moderna vaccine success gives world more hope | Health

 "We are going to have a vaccine that can stop COVID-19," Moderna President Stephen Hoge said in a telephone interview.
 Moderna's interim analysis was based on 95 infections among trial participants who received the vaccine or a placebo.
 Only five infections occurred in volunteers who received the vaccine mRNA-1273, which is administered in two shots 28 days apart.

+The trials were designed to measure whether the vaccines stop people from getting sick rather than whether they prevent transmission, which remains to be tested.
 "It is likely that vaccines that prevent symptomatic disease will reduce the duration and level of infectiousness, and thus reduce transmission, but we don't yet know if this effect will be large enough to make any meaningful difference to the spread of the virus within communities," said Eleanor Riley, professor of immunology and infectious disease at the University of Edinburgh.
-ROLLING REVIEW

 - READ MORE ON: